DillonSteyl/SCIE1000/Week 6/multiple_outputs_2.md

 For Exponential equations:

 You can't guarantee that one of the x values is 0 (which would mean the corresponding y value is A0).
-But, it will be guaranteed that neither of the y values will be 0.
+But, we will not give you any y values that are 0, so that means we can do the following maths without worrying about dividing by 0 or calling log(0).

 So, if both sets of values are subbed into the Exponential equation you get: